technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 02/Lab02.md

 ### Task 1: Create an agent from Copilot Studio

-1. Open !!https://copilotstudio.microsoft.com!! if you do not have it open already and click on **Agents -> + New agent**.
+1. Open !!https://copilotstudio.microsoft.com!! if you do not have it open already.
+Ensure that you are in the **Dev One** environment and click on **Agents -> + New agent**.

 2. Click on the Skip to configure option in the Agent creation page that opens up.